 The lack of ease in opening accounts digitally has long been a persistent problem. iProov found that 65% of major U.S. financial institutions enabled accounting openings in 20 clicks or less.
 However, as the pie chart below illustrates, of the remaining 35%, a small number took over 31 clicks.
 Typically, the additional click arises from having to close several popup notifications after they are read (or ignored), while others emerge from required document reading.

-Delivering personalised experience
+Delivering personalized experience

-Anti-fee measures are highly sought-after features in personalisation, with 46% of participants saying they want financial institutions to assist them in avoiding fees, while 37% express interest in receiving notifications for their own accounts.
+Anti-fee measures are highly sought-after features in personalization, with 46% of participants saying they want financial institutions to assist them in avoiding fees, while 37% express interest in receiving notifications for their own accounts.

-To enhance customer retention, banks can invest in data analytics solutions to have a better overview of their users’ spending behaviour.
+To enhance customer retention, banks can invest in data analytics solutions to have a better overview of their users’ spending behavior.
 From there, businesses can incorporate AI to generate offerings/advice tailored to the user’s financial findings based on the collected data.

 Animate to generate moments of delight

 Leading solutions are always appreciated for their efficiency, usability, and enjoyable motion design.
 The animations must be meticulously planned.
-To astound users, you need to anticipate the moments of delight; for example, animations are only implemented when users finish the transfer or open a new saving account.
+To astound users, you need to anticipate the moments of delight; for example, animations are only implemented when users finish the transfer or open a new savings account.